Chief Operating Officer

 - CTCA’s Mission, Vision and Values

-With a deep understanding of the organization’s Mission, Vision and Values, Mr. Mackin has been with CTCA for more than 15 years.
-Prior to his appointment as President and CEO, Mr. Mackin has held various executive positions at Southwestern, including Chief Operating Officer, Vice President of Ancillary Services and Assistant Vice President of Oncology Patient Services.
+Prior to his appointment as Chief Operating Officer, Mr. Mackin held various executive positions at CTCA at Southwestern Regional Medical Center (Southwestern), including Interim President and CEO, Chief Operating Officer, Vice President of Ancillary Services and Assistant Vice President of Oncology Patient Services.

-Prior to coming to Southwestern, Mr. Mackin served in various roles at the other CTCA locations, including a position at the corporate office as a Management Fellow.
-Mr. Mackin earned a Master of Business Administration degree from the University of Tulsa in Tulsa, Oklahoma, and an undergraduate degree from Wabash College in Crawfordsville, Indiana.
+In addition to his role at Southwestern, Mr. Mackin served in various positions at other CTCA locations.
+He came to the organization right out of graduate school in 1998, joining the corporate office as CTCA’s first Management Fellow.
+Mr. Mackin earned a Master of Business Administration degree from the University of Tulsa in Tulsa, Oklahoma, and a Bachelor of Arts degree from Wabash College in Crawfordsville, Indiana.

-Mr. Mackin serves on the board for the United Way Foundation, the Tulsa Community College Foundation and is a past board member for Junior Achievement.
+Mr. Mackin also enjoys taking an active role in his community.
+He is a member of Leadership Tulsa Class 45 and the Young Presidents’ Organization.
+He served on the board for the United Way Foundation, the Tulsa Community College Foundation and Junior Achievement.
 He has also volunteered his time as the Executive Chair for the Leukemia and Lymphoma Society’s Light the Night Walk as well as for Tulsa’s Future Committee with the Tulsa Metro Chamber.
-Mr. Mackin is a member of Leadership Tulsa Class 45 and the Young Presidents’ Organization.